How Four Chunks Are Causing You to Stop Yourself RIGHT NOW

 Me, me, me.
 Should, should, should.

 I just finished Dr. Reid Wilson’s Stopping the Noise in Your Head because . . . my head was noisy.
 Perhaps it was a ticket out.
-Check it:
+From the book, check it:

 “In any particular moment, our conscious awareness can hold on to only approximately four chunks of information.
 This is called our working memory.”